makerdao/governance-manual/delegation/mkr-holder-guide.md

 Ultimately the Maker Protocol (and the DAO) needs to have efficient enough governance to operate.
 If Maker cannot operate effectively, then the MKR token will lose value.
 Likewise, if delegates collude and attack the Maker Protocol, then the MKR token will lose value.

-MKR Holders must create a balance between these two extremes that results in an operable protocol while minimizing risk of governance attack.
+MKR Holders must create a balance between these two extremes that results in an operable protocol while minimizing the risk of governance attack.

 ## Incentives

 Humans are both dynamic and varied in their motivations, and we should expect the same from delegates.
-Incentives in this context refers to more than just financial incentives.
+Incentives in this context refer to more than just financial incentives.

 **Your delegate will have different incentives than you.
 These may not be solely financial.
 These may not always be permanent.**